Dirk de Graeff van Polsbroek

-Jhr.
-Dirk de Graeff van Polsbroek (born Dirk de Graeff; named also Van Polsbroek or Polsbroek) (Amsterdam, 28 August 1833 – 27 June 1916, The Hague) was a Dutch aristocrat, merchant and diplomat.
+Jonkheer Dirk de Graeff van Polsbroek (born Dirk de Graeff; named also Van Polsbroek or Polsbroek) (Amsterdam, 28 August 1833 – 27 June 1916, The Hague) was a Dutch aristocrat, merchant and diplomat.
 Between 1863 and 1868 he was Dutch Consul General and then until 1870 Dutch Minister-Resident and de facto envoy to Japan.
 Since no ambassadors were planned at that time, his legation fulfilled the same task.
 De Graeff van Polsbroek was an important representative of the Dutch government who laid the foundation for modern diplomatic representation in Japan and the first diplomat with permanent residence in Japan (comparable to a modern ambassador).

 At the time of his activity in Japan, he assisted Emperor Meiji and his government as a councillor in negotiations with Western states.
 He was a representative, envoy and plenipotentiary minister of various European states and, due to his relationship with Meiji, the Japanese government and his knowledge of the state, played a central role in negotiations and the conclusion of treaties between Japan, which was opening up to the West, and the various Western states, as a result, they were able to conclude numerous profitable commercial contracts.
-Dirk de Graeff van Polsbroek was also an avid chronicler and photographer of Japanese social change at the time of the Meiji Restoration.
+Dirk de Graeff van Polsbroek was also a chronicler and important collector of photographs of Japanese social change at the time of the Meiji Restoration.